PangoliaDev/Container/README.md

     }
 }
 ````
-Combined with Dice's autowiring functionalities + Composer's Autoloader; all files will be automatically included, all classes will be automatically instantiated and registered inside the namespace hierarchies when creating and adding new classes & files and all dependencies will be automatically injected (by Dice).
+Combined with Dice's autowiring functionalities + Composer's Autoloader:
+- All files will be automatically included (Composer's Autoloader)
+- All classes inside the namespace hierarchies will be automatically instantiated and registered when creating and adding new classes & files (Container)
+- All dependencies will be automatically injected (Dice).

 When instantiating the container you have to pass 2 arguments:
 - ``$config``(array): An array of configurations
   - ``namespace``(string): Your project namespace
   - ``environment``(string): ("dev" or "prod") To set the project's environment (optional: default set to "dev")
   - ``cache_folder``(string): To set the project's cache folder (optional: default set to "build")
 - ``$psr4_prefixes``(array): Composer's PSR4 prefixes which you can get with the getPrefixesPsr4() method from Composer (see example below).
-This will make sure it can target the project's full folder path to find all the files.
+This will make sure it will target the project's full folder path to find all the project files.
 ````php
 $composer = ( require 'vendor/autoload.php' )->getPrefixesPsr4();